e1himself/nostr-identification-on-netlify/README.md

 2. Add a custom domain to the Netlify project: `id.yourdomain.com` (you can use any subdomain instead of `id`, actually; up to you).

-3. Configure the required DNS record using your domain management dashboard.
+3. Follow Netlify's instructions to configure the necessary DNS record.

 ### Update your Nostr profile